Projects per year

 Research interests

-I am interested in some other now-obscure Victorian authors, such as C. M. Ingleby, the Shakespeare scholar, and Alfred Austin, the poet laureate.
-I also have a pedagogic research interest in 'Reading Out Poetry', finding ways to make reading aloud a more effective resource for teaching pre-1900 poetry.
+I am also interested in some other now-obscure Victorian authors, such as C. M. Ingleby, the Shakespeare scholar, and Alfred Austin, the poet laureate.

 Teaching and Administration

-Module tutor and co-ordinator
+Module tutor and leader

-Module tutor and co-ordinator
+Module tutor and leader

 Module tutor